Help! My developer won’t implement / wants to remove / objects to my redirects.

 - Any marginal performance overhead for running this kind of system (the performance fears resurface here in the context of maintaining these kinds of logs) is vastly offset by the value retention and improved user experience

-I think that crawl quota is a particularly relevant point for you guys; with a site of your size and scale, any activity which is likely to result in Google allocating lower crawl resource is liable to have enormous consequences to indexation levels and speed, which is obviously to be avoided at all costs.
+I think that crawl quota is a particularly relevant point for [your large site] with a site of your size and scale, any activity which is likely to result in Google allocating lower crawl resource is liable to have enormous consequences to indexation levels and speed, which is obviously to be avoided at all costs.

 If there’s continued pressure to ‘trim the fat’, I’d personally want to investigate, query and quantify every single rule which is proposed for deletion to understand whether there’s still anything linking to it, whether the URL has/had any social shares, and whether server-logs indicate that it’s been hit recently.
-This is something Linkdex could definitely help with, however, it’s likely to be a resource-intensive process and may not provide any value – even if the vast majority of URLs turn out to be ‘duds’, all of the above rationale around user experience and equity management still apply.
+But even if the vast majority of URLs turn out to be ‘duds’, all of the above rationales around user experience and equity management still apply.